tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

   loop = asyncio.get_event_loop()
   ```

-* A Coroutine is an expression defined by the `async/await` syntax.
-Despite its name, a Coroutine is merely a single asyncio process that does not run concurrently but *can* if used in conjunction with Tasks.
+* A Coroutine is an asyncio process defined by the `async/await` syntax.
+Despite its name, a Coroutine is merely a single process that does not run concurrently but *can* if used in conjunction with asyncio Tasks.
 In this case, a coroutine defined as the `main` function is executed using the `run_until_complete` function of the current event loop and prints the string "One", then waits 1 second, and finally prints the string "Two".

   ![single-coroutine-no-error](Images/single-coroutine-no-error.png)